-- First, select the answer cell for the first one and then from the Data tab select the Data Tools option, you will find the Data Validation tool there.
-Click that.
+- First, select the answer cell for the first one and then from the Data tab select the Data Tools option > click Data Validation.

 - Then, the Data Validation dialogue box will pop up.
 Select List from the Allow field box.
 And the range of data at the Source field.

 - Here, we have inserted the list using its cell reference (B5:B15) in the source field.
 Click OK.

 - You will find the drop-down list.
 We have found the genre list in the drop-down box.

 - Now, for the second answer, on that cell build a drop-down list inserting Yes and No at the Source field.

 - We will find Yes and No in the drop-down options.

 How to Edit Drop Down List in Excel: 3 Methods

 Now, we will move to the next part.
 We want to edit the dropdown list that we created a little bit ago.